soco21/soco21/assignment-1/Group8-a1.md

 new level(level design and map boundaries) in the game.

 At the same time, we step into creating a single Player game inside the created level.
-This in turn call the createPacMan() method creates new PacMan character.
+This in turn calls the createPacMan() method and creates the new PacMan character.

 ## Exercise 2 - A Checkers Game - Design